open-bot/open-bot/README.md

 # open-bot

-An unoptionated bot driven by a configuration file in the repository.
+An unopinionated bot driven by a configuration file in the repository.

 * Operates on issue/PRs
 * Triggered by webhook event or manual batch processing (CLI)